praagyajoshi/algolia-movie-catalog/README.md

   It's necessary for most applications dealing with data to be behind a layer of authentication.
   One possible technique would be using **Json Web Tokens (JWT)**.
 It allows the server to remain completely stateless - unlike other authentication methods, there's no need to store user sessions in any form on the server.
 Since it relies on a single key for encryption and decryption of tokens, the authentication remains fast and lightweight regardless of the number of users logged in.
 - **Frontend improvements**
+  Tests should be introduced for the frontend application as well, possibly using `JestJS`.
+In addition, stateless components should extend `React.PureComponent`, instead of `React.Component`.
+- **Frontend UI improvements**
   The size of each movie row can be reduced to fit more movies on the page.
 This will improve the overall UX of the application.
-  In addition, stateless components should extend `React.PureComponent`.

 ---